dashingsoft/pyarmor/docs/man.rst

---cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --runtime <0,1,2,3>             How to save runtime files --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script --with-license FILENAME         Use this license file other than the default one
+--cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1>         Save the runtime files as package or not --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script --enable-suffix <0,1>           Generate the runtime package with unique name --with-license FILENAME         Use this license file other than the default one

 **DESCRIPTION**